MINI has just launched an all-new, third-generation Cooper but so far all we’ve seen is the

 thanks to the adoption of the UKL platform.
 These will include an available head-up display as well as a backup camera, collision and pedestrian warning systems, a parking assistant and even a speed limit information system.

 As for the powertrain lineup, the base Cooper Convertible will feature a turbocharged 1.5-liter three-cylinder engine good for 134 horsepower and 162 pound-feet of torque (169 pound-feet with overboost function).
 The Cooper S Convertible will benefit from a turbocharged 2.0-liter four-cylinder with 189 horsepower and 206 pound-feet of torque (221 pound-feet with overboost) on tap.
 A six-speed manual will be standard while a six-speed automatic will be available.
+Further down the track, a high-performance John Cooper Works model should be launched.

 Stay tuned for updates as development progresses._______________________________________Follow Motor Authority on Facebook, Twitter, and Google+.